Developers-Here-Mobility/Here-Mobility-Demand-API/README.md

 <a name="demand.v2.common.Point"/>

 ### Point
-A point in the world.
+A point in the world, expressed as a {latitude, longitude) pair.
 Latitude values range from -180 to 180.

 | Field | Type | Label | Description |